Wednesday, 19 August 2020

 I found the little wall he had a sit down on after interviewing that doctor.
 It's even littler now.

-I was inspired by No Two The Same to stroll to Pimlico this evening, retrace the faltering steps of Ian Nairn and check out the housing estates.
+I was inspired by No Two The Same to stroll to Pimlico this evening, retrace the faltering steps of Ian Nairn, and check out the housing estates.

 There was a lot more green than estates are given credit for.
 Brutalism doesn't have to look shit when it rains.
-There are cobbles once you leave the road, and bricks and bark and they were all gleaming tonight.
+There are cobbles once you leave the road, and bricks, and bark, and they all were gleaming tonight.

-By the time I got to the Lillington Estate it was darker.
+By the time I got to the Lillington Estate, it was darker.

-Its on Vauxhall Bridge Road where I used to go to school, so again an area I should have been familiar with, but I'd never ventured in.
+It's on Vauxhall Bridge Road, where I used to go to school, so, again, an area I should have been familiar with, but I'd never ventured in.

 It's more labyrinthine than the Churchill Estate, which is a hard quality to capture on camera, especially if the light's poor.
-I found a "sensory garden" but again my photo didn't really do it justice so this isn't it.
+I found a "sensory garden" but, again, my photo didn't really do it justice, so this isn't it.

 I discovered today that the term Brutalism comes from the French term for concrete: Bréton brut, and so has absolutely nothing to do with brutality, which makes sense to me, but is unfortunate.
 This sign says "Caution: Bees".